michaelbe812/rx-stateful/README.md

 ### `rxRequest` standalone function
 > [!TIP]
 > rxRequest is basically the same as rxStateful$ but with a more ergonomic API.
 It is recommended to use `rxRequest` instead of `rxStateful$`.
+> From version 2.0.0 onwards it is recommended to use `rxRequest` instead of `rxStateful$`.
+There is a migration available to migrate existing code `ng g @angular-kit/rx-stateful:migrate-to-rx-request` or within nx workspace `nx g @angular-kit/rx-stateful:migrate-to-rx-request`

 #### Basic Usage
 ```typescript